Parasharam-DevOps/Avenger-P7/jenkins-03.md

         Configure a Windows node using method of your choice
         - Download one sample application of .NET and build it on Windows Node.

-Method - via ssh
-create workspace folder
-sudo apt install openjdk-11-jre mkdir /home/ubuntu/workspace/

 ## Set-up Ubuntu Node

+su - jenkins and copy the id_rsa.pub ssh key of into user in ubuntu authorized keys

+Download this file and create workspace folder and install java for Command line connection

+sudo apt install openjdk-11-jre

+mkdir /home/ubuntu/workspace/

+take public ip of node server then paste master public key in ubuntu server

+sudo wget http://18.144.27.234:8080/jnlpJars/slave.jar This public Ip is jenkins master server not a ubuntu server

 #### Configuration